Jonathan L. Friedmann, Ph.D.

 No matter how far one strays from musical normalcy, there is no escaping convention’s influence.
 The musician’s artistic aim might be departure and new frontiers, but the musician’s instinct is to create works that fit preexisting formats.
 This tension manifests in curious tones and timbres that still somehow sound like music.
 The envelope is stretched but not destroyed.

 An illustration is the landmark score for Forbidden Planet (1956), composed by the husband and wife team of Louis and Bebe Barron.
 It was the first soundtrack created entirely by electronic means, and was pieced together from sounds activated by cybernetic circuits.
-Louis Barron described the circuity as “a living thing . . . crying out, expressing itself . . . [with] an organic behavior going on.”
-Yet, while it produced unusual musical building blocks, it was not responsible for the finished product.
-As James Wierzbicki explains in his comprehensive guide to the score, Bebe “scrutinized the sonic output and served as the ‘emotional yardstick’ for the resulting music.”
+Louis Barron described the circuitry as “a living thing . . . crying out, expressing itself . . . [with] an organic behavior going on.”
+Yet, while circuits produced unusual musical building blocks, they were not responsible for the finished product.
+As James Wierzbicki explains in his comprehensive guide to the score, Bebe Barron “scrutinized the sonic output and served as the ‘emotional yardstick’ for the resulting music.”
 Ostensibly random fizzes, pops, buzzes, beeps, swooshes, and sizzles were arranged into repeated patterns of short duration, creating leitmotifs of a psychedelic, but still detectable, kind.

 Wierzbicki concludes that the score “works” because, despite its odd exterior, it basically holds to Hollywood norms.
 The pitches are strange, the instrument is innovative, the concept is groundbreaking, the method is novel; yet the patterns, forms, and repetitions bear the clear imprint of the Barron’s Western musical background.
 So it is with other unorthodox projects.
 The ingredients and techniques are out of the ordinary, but the product is musical enough to be music.